mlarocca/jsgraphs/README.md

 # **JsGraphs**
 A lightweight library to model graphs, run graphs' algorithms, and display them on screen.

+You can use this library to create arbitrary graphs and run [**algorithms**](./readme/tutorial.md#graph-algorithms) and transformations on it, or just use it for [**visualization**](./readme/tutorial.md#embedding), importing graphs or even embeddings created in other languages/platforms and serialized using _JSON_.

+Graphs can be embedded in the plane, vertices can be positioned arbitrarily, and both vertices and edges can be styled individually.

 # **Getting Started**

 ## **Installation**